BlackBerry Unified Endpoint Manager: BES Versions

 Before version 4.0, BES was largely two separate codebases, with the 2.2 version for Domino and the 3.6 version for Exchange.
 In version 4.0 and beyond, much of the code is integrated, but separate distributions remain for each supported mail platform.
 Beginning with version 4.1.2, the company introduced a newer option, BlackBerry Enterprise Server for Applications, which provides a secure wireless gateway for BlackBerry devices without requiring the device owner to possess an email account.
 The latest major revision, version 5.0, was released in 2009 for Exchange and Domino; support for GroupWise was added in 2010.

-To support the growing number of multiple devices, ownership models, and operating environments, BlackBerry reinvented Enterprise Mobility Management (EMM) by bringing together Mobile Device Management, Security, Unified Communications and Applications by launching BlackBerry Enterprise Service 10 (BES 10).
-This represents the unification and simplification of its products to deliver an integrated and end-to-end solution.
-Mobile Device Management - it enables enterprises to manage their entire device fleet ever, the types of devices, the brands, ownership, operating system (BlackBerry 10, iOS or Android) and type of usage.
-Security - it enables enterprises to have secured end-to-end mobility.
-Unified Communication - it enables enterprises to integrate voice, messaging, PIM, apps, and social experiences.
-Applications enable enterprises to manage business, productivity, and personal apps.
+To support the growing number of multiple devices, ownership models, and operating environments, BlackBerry updated the Enterprise Mobility Management (EMM) by bringing together Mobile Device Management, Security, Unified Communications and Applications by launching BlackBerry Enterprise Service 10 (BES 10).

 BES 5 and Below

 Components

 BES 5 and below consists of a set of Windows services that carry out the basic operations of the system.
 These Windows Services can include (additional services may be installed depending on configuration):